vza100/100-days-of-code/log.md

 **Today's Progress**: Busy day today, so I stick with advanced algorithm scripting and watching "JavaScript - Understanding the Weird Parts" tutorials.

 **Thoughts**: Getting busy in school as the exams come closer.
 Really trying to push every free minute that i have to coding.
 Tomorrow loking forward to start another project.

+### Day 20: May 15, Monday

+**Today's Progress**: Algorithm scripting on freeCodeCamp and watching Javascript30 tutorial on handy dev tools posibilities.

+**Thoughts**: Struggling with motivation today, but still watching a lot of tutorials on free time and hopefully tomorrow i will start building a Calculator app.